-A stress ball made of lavender that is nicer for you and for nature
+A lavender stress ball is nicer for you and for nature

 A not too difficult DIY project